eopb/haskell_exercises/README.md

 # haskell_exercises

-from a book I have
+These are many of the exercises from a book I have learnt Haskell with.